-The maximum number of Common Shares that are issuable on the exercise of outstanding Options at any time is limited to 10% of the number of Common Shares that are issued and outstanding, less the number of Common Shares that are issuable pursuant to all other security based compensation arrangements of Athabasca.
-In addition to the other limitations described under "Long-Term Equity Compensation Plans" above, under the Option Plan, the maximum number of Common Shares issuable on exercise of Options outstanding at any time held by directors of the Corporation who are not officers or employees of the Corporation, is limited to 0.75% of the issued and outstanding Common Shares.
+As noted under "General Limitations Applicable to All LTI Plans" above, in addition to the other limitations described, the maximum number of Common Shares that are issuable on the exercise of outstanding Options at any time is limited to 10% of the number of Common Shares that are issued and outstanding, less the number of Common Shares that are issuable pursuant to all other security based compensation arrangements of Athabasca.
+In addition to the other limitations described under "General Limitations Applicable to All LTI Plans" above, under the Option Plan, the maximum number of Common Shares issuable on exercise of Options outstanding at any time held by directors of the Corporation who are not officers or employees of the Corporation, is limited to 0.75% of the issued and outstanding Common Shares.